U-R-A-V-I-T-Y/U-R-A-V-I-T-Y/README.md

 - 👋 Hi, I’m @U-R-A-V-I-T-Y
 - 👀 I’m interested in Programming
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning C++
-- 💞️ I’m looking to collaborate on Python open source projects
+- 💞️ I’m looking to collaborate on C++ open source projects
 - 📫 How to reach me ...

 <!---